 Different Basketball Bets

 Basketball is such a high scoring game with so many different stat lines for both the team and the players that there is a seemingly endless amount of bets that can be made throughout a basketball game.
-For the sake of this page I’m going to be focussing on the three most popular basketball game bets: spread betting, moneyline bets and over/under bets.
+For the sake of this page I’m going to be focusing on the three most popular basketball game bets: spread betting, moneyline bets and over/under bets.
 I will also be touching on the different basketball prop bets and futures wagers you can make.

 This is the most common form of basketball betting.
 It allows teams to be put on an even playing field and you can wager on whether you think either team will exceed their expectations and overcome their handicap.